Vanchinathan: Assassination of Ashe

 Robert Ashe was then district collector of Tirunelveli district.
 He repressed the Swadeshi Steam Navigation Company, founded by Indian nationalist V. O. Chidambaram Pillai, which was supported by Indian merchants and gave employment to Indian workers.
 He charged Chidambaram and fellow activist Subramaniya Siva with sedition, for which they were arrested and convicted.
 During the Tinnevely riots of 1908, he issued the order for the police to quell the riots by violence.
-He followed a policy of discrimination with Indians being barred at Coutrallam when the British accessed it.
-In response to his actions, the revolutionary factions decided to assassinate him, and Vanchinathan, who was 25 years old, was chosen for the task.
+He followed a policy of discrimination and Indians were barred at Coutrallam when the British accessed it.
+In response to his actions, the revolutionary faction of Brahmachari decided to assassinate him, and 25-year old Vanchinathan was chosen for the task.
 Vanchinathan closely started following the activities of Ashe, while planning for the assassination.
-He learnt that Ashe would be traveling to Madras on 17 June 1911 via Maniyachchi railway station.
+He learnt that Ashe would be traveling from Tirunelveli to Madras on 17 June 1911 via Maniyachchi railway station.

 On 17 June 1911, Ashe and his wife traveled from Tirunelveli to Maniyachchi via train to catch the Boat Mail Express from Ceylon to Madras.
-Unknown to them, Vanchinathan and fellow activist Madasamy had boarded the train at Tirunelveli, which started at 9:30.
-When the train reached Maniyachchi at 10:35, the men moved towards the first class compartment of the train, where Ashe was seated.
-Vanchinathan took a pistol hidden in his coat and shot Ashe at point blank range twice to assassinate him.
-He hid in the lavatory of the train and shot himself to commit suicide thereafter.
+Unbeknownst to them, Vanchinathan and fellow activist Madasamy had boarded the train at Tirunelveli at 9:30 am.
+When the train reached Maniyachchi at 10:35 am, the men moved towards the first class compartment of the train, where Ashe was seated.
+Vanchinathan took a pistol hidden in his coat and shot Ashe at point blank range twice, killing him.
+He escaped, hid in the station lavatory, and shot himself to commit suicide thereafter.
 As per the police report, he used a Browning semi-automatic pistol, procured by Bhikaiji Cama from Paris.
 His accomplice escaped, following the incident.
 Vanchinathan's father refused to collect the body as he considered his act as against Brahminism.
 A letter was found in his pocket, in which he accused the British of destroying the Sanatana Dharma, claimed to have committed the assassination on his own accord and that he had done his part to drive the British out of the country.